Food safety is always in style

 Those with a digital presence can further promote National Food Safety Education Month and safe food handling throughout the year by:

-- using colorful graphics and social media messaging from CDC on your website and social media posts
+- Using colorful graphics and social media messages from CDC

-The Partnership for Food Safety and Education also provides free resources, including videos (see participant-friendly videos towards the bottom of the page) and webinars, several offering CPEU credits.
+The Partnership for Food Safety and Education also provides free resources, including videos (see participant-friendly videos towards the bottom of the page), kids games and activities, and webinars, several offering CPEU credits.

 On the WIC Breastfeeding Support site, your moms can find an article on storing and thawing breast milk.